Missing teeth affect more than your appearance—they can impact chewing, speech, bite alignment, and overall oral health. Bridges help patients:

 Adjacent teeth are gently reshaped to accommodate the bridge.

-The custom bridge is crafted in a dental laboratory for optimal fit and aesthetics
+The custom bridge is crafted in a dental laboratory based on your treatment requirements.

 The bridge is securely placed, with adjustments for bite alignment and comfort.